-Just when businesses are getting a solid grasp on how to work with millennials, there's a newer and younger crop of employees you need to understand: Generation Z. Also known as Gen Zers, they are expected to surpass millennials as the most populous generation on earth.
+Generation Z, also known as Gen Z, are expected to surpass millennials as the most populous generation on earth.
 In addition, their workplace wants and needs are very different from their millennial counterparts.

 Here's what you need to know about these talents born between 1996 and 2010.